-Upham Street is one of four adjoining streets in the Anderson Park suburb of Havelock North named, in 1961, after Victoria Cross winners.
+Upham St is one of four adjoining streets in the Anderson Park suburb of Havelock North named in 1961 after Victoria Cross winners.

 Charles Upham (VC)

-The Victoria Cross (VC) is the highest Commonwealth award for bravery in war or peacekeeping.
+The Victoria Cross (VC) is the highest Commonwealth award for bravery in war.
 Charles Upham was the only man in the Second World War to be awarded the Victoria Cross twice for courage under fire.

 Charles Upham was keen to join the war effort and enlisted in the Second New Zealand Expeditionary Force (2NZEF) in September 1939.
-He displayed tactical flair and was a Sergeant by the time he sailed to Egypt in December 1939.
-He initially declined the opportunity for officer training as he wanted to get to the war without delay, but was persuaded to train as an officer in July 1940, becoming a Second Lieutenant.
+He displayed tactical flair and was a sergeant by the time he sailed to Egypt in December 1939.
+He initially declined the opportunity for officer training as he wanted to get to the war without delay, but was persuaded to train as an officer in July 1940, becoming a second lieutenant.
+(Citations below.)

-He did buy a farm of his own, and lived with his wife Molly and three daughters (including twins), Amanda, Virginia and Caroline on their farm in Hundalee, at the mouth of the Conway River in North Canterbury, until his declining health forced them into town in January 1994.
-He passed away in November of that year.
+He went on to buy a farm of his own, and lived with his wife Molly and three daughters (including twins), Amanda, Virginia and Caroline, on their farm in Hundalee, at the mouth of the Conway River in North Canterbury, until his declining health forced them into town in January 1994.
+He died in November of that year.

 In 1997, three years after his death, Charles Upham was honoured with a statue in the North Canterbury town of Amberley.
 In the years after the war he became one of the nation’s heroes.
 The modesty, dependability and steely resolve of this Canterbury farmer personified characteristics that the nation admired.

-While the Council minutes do not show the discussion or reasons, there is a high degree of confidence that this street was named after Victoria Cross (VC) Winner Charles Upham (8077).
+While the Council minutes do not show the discussion or reasons, there is a high degree of confidence that Upham St was named after Victoria Cross (VC) Winner Charles Upham (8077).

 Charles Upham’s VC Citation